Chapmip/micropython-stm32-iol/README.md

 # The `iol.py` module

-**This is the user manual for the `iol.py` module.
-It is currently a working draft that is still under review.**
+This is the user manual for the for the `iol.py` module that I am offering as immediately usable (on a Pyboard v1.1) for "bare-metal" access to STM32 peripheral registers using Micropython.

 # Quick summary